 Other characteristics of early repolarization pattern:

-- Absence of reciprocal changes (except in aVR).
+- Absence of reciprocal changes (except in lead aVR).

 - ST changes are relatively stable on serial EKG tracings

 J Point Changes in Early Repolarization Pattern

 The J point denotes the junction of the QRS complex and the ST-segment on the electrocardiogram.

 J point changes are the most important sign of early repolarization pattern, the diagnosis can be made even without ST-segment elevation.

 The J wave, also known as Osborn wave, is a deflection with a dome or hump morphology in the same direction as the R wave, immediately following the QRS 6.

 Their presence in left precordial leads or inferior leads is one of the diagnostic criterion for early repolarization pattern.